 The actions of this evil energy are not only insidious and vicious, but also cunning.
 After a raging outburst, it often quiets down and nothing seems to be happening.
 If the helpers let down their guards and release the grip on the breather, his or her hand suddenly strikes and aims for one of the helper's eyes.
 We have to be aware that this is the nature of this energy and approach it accordingly.
 Once we encourage the breather to let the energy take over, it becomes autonomous and we cannot expect cooperation or help from the person with whom we are working.
-On occasion, the individuals with whom we had good rapport have actually warned us, saying something like: "Okay, I will let go of control, but you will be on your own.
+On occasion, the individuals with whom we had good rapport have actually warned us, saying something like: "Okay, I will let go of control, but you will be on vour own.
 Be careful, it is sneaky!"

 As difficult as working with demonic energy might be, it is well worth it.
 Episodes that were subjectively experienced as liberation from an evil entity and externally resembled an exorcism resulted in some of the most profound healing and transformation we have seen during the years of our practice.
-This phenomenon deserves special attention during the training of Holotropic Breathwork facilitators.
-They must have sufficient theoretical understanding and enough practical experience to be able to face demonic energy with calm, equanimity, and without moral judgment, like any other manifestation occurring in the course of breathwork sessions.
+This phenomenon deserves special attention during the training the training